 We see many people jump into cryptocurrency investing without stopping to think about their financial situation, goals or how they intend to reach these goals.
 Because cryptocurrencies are so accessible, people often overlook the immediate implications of buying such an asset without a plan.
 Failing to develop a plan can have perilous consequences for an investors portfolio.

-For example, Gill hears about a token from an influencer and sees it increase in value by over 200% over the course of 3 hours.
+For example, Gill hears about a token from an influencer and sees it increase in value by over 200% over 3 hours.

 Gill has no investment plan.
 So, rather than determining how much money he’s willing or able to invest, assessing the risk or performing any due diligence (i.e. researching the token’s fundamentals or performing basic technical analysis), Gill develops an irrational fear of missing out (FOMO) and quickly invests an inappropriate amount into the token in the hope he’ll ‘score big’.